afsc-assessments/ebswp_2023/runs/README.md

 # Summary
+2019 runs are in base, lastyr (2018 version of base) then the C-CABA runs, vastage, constsel, vast_cp, vastall.

+initial runs indicated that the small avg wts in 2018 need to be filled in...

+also, ssb_wts run using A-season fishery smoothers...if possible.
+Go to sampler/cases/ebspollock and find strata wt bootstraps but it turns out the A-season means are very similar to overall mean, and since spawning occurs to some extent year-round, stick with status quo

 make.bat runs model within subdirectories
    - 2018 contains sub-directories for different model configurations
    - sub-directories are for different model configurations (base is 2018)